PVanHuy/base_bloc/README.md

 - **Android Studio**:
   - [Download Android Studio](https://developer.android.com/studio)
-  - Version 36 or later
+  - Version: 36 or later

 - **Xcode**:
   - [Download Xcode](https://developer.apple.com/xcode/)
-  - Version 16.2 or later
+  - Required for iOS development on macOS

 - **Device or Emulator**:
-  - You have a device or emulator to run the application.
+  - You have an Android or iOS device, simulator, or emulator available.

 ## Installation